 - Support fundraising efforts and establish positive relationships with donors and foundations.

 Candidates for this position must demonstrate:

-- Proven networking skills and experience developing partnerships and building diverse coalitions; and
+- Proven networking skills and experience in developing partnerships and building diverse coalitions;

-At MiCAN and Groundwork Center for Resilient Communities, the candidate will join a driven team of individuals who strive to create a positive, collaborative, healthy, and inspired working environment that gives the staff the support to be the leaders in their field.
+At Groundwork, the candidate will join a driven team of individuals who are advancing policy solutions and projects that are pragmatic, practical, caring, and visionary.
+We strive to create a positive, collaborative, healthy, and inspired working environment that gives the staff the support to be the leaders in their field.

 Compensation, Benefits, and Application Procedure

 This is a full-time position with flexible hours, generous vacation and health benefits, retirement contribution matching, and a competitive salary range.
 This is a project coordinator level position with a salary range of $48,000–$53,000, commensurate with experience.
 Groundwork Center is located in northwest lower Michigan, and candidates must be able and willing to be located within the region by February of 2024.

 Please send a one-page cover letter, resume and three references to: firstname.lastname@example.org with the subject line: Rural Clean Energy Organizer.
 Applications will be accepted until 11 pm on Friday, December 1st, 2023.